 Due to this, he lost all his inheritance, and what happened after that became history.

-Earlier, he had studied painting for several years, which helped him to create marvelous paintings when he entered into art.
+Earlier, he had studied painting for several years, which helped him to create marvelous paintings when he began his art career.

-Many artworks were heavily influenced by items such as flowers, grass, the seasons, and water.
+Many of his artworks were heavily influenced by natural elements such as flowers, grass, the seasons, and water.

 A few other popular paintings were attributed to the traditional Kano style.